Getting started as a UX intern

 Regardless of if you are fond of babies or not, we can all agree that for the first part of their lives they don’t know anything.
 Sure- being created from scratch endows you with a lot of privileges- but you’ll need a lot more than just “I’m a human” to be truly successful at your life

-So if you just walking into an interview only with the enthusiasm but with zero knowledge you will be a baby, you are in UX but still you are not useful, you still lack those qualities which are needed to be a UX engineer.
+So if you just walk into an interview only with enthusiasm but with zero knowledge you will be a baby, you are in UX but still you are not useful, you still lack those qualities that are needed to be a UX engineer.
 So, try your best to escape that phase and be useful.

 If you’re not embarrassed by the first version of your product, you’ve launched too late. — Reid Hoffman